beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 When CDI integration is active, instantiation as well as destruction of `ConstraintValidator` objects must be delegated to the CDI container.

+This presuppose that CDI has the following pseudo contracts `instantiateBean()` / `destroyBean()`.
+Such contracts are necessary as Bean Validation providers must be in control of the `ConstraintValidator` instance lifecycle as it needs to call initialize(Annotation).
+If CDI only offer a `getBean()` contract, we would not be able to differentiate new instances from reused instances or we would force users to specify a `@Dependent` scope of sort (prone to errors).

 The Bean Validation provider is free to instantiate and destroy `ConstraintValidator` objects at the time of its choosing.
 (See open questions).